Robust Negativity in the Quantum-to-Classical Transition of Kerr Dynamics: Distinguishable -Kitten States

 \section{Distinguishable $N$-Kitten States}

 The nonclassical flow and deviations from the TWA occur beyond the Ehrenfest time.
 Of particular note, the closed-system Kerr dynamics exhibits nonclassical interference at recurrence times $\kappa t_{N,M} = 2\pi \frac{M}{N}$.
-For an initial coherent state, one finds~\cite{tara1993production},
+For an initial coherent state, one finds for $M=1$~\cite{tara1993production},

-The state at these times is an equal superposition of $N$ coherent states of equal amplitude and with phases equal to the $N$-th roots of unity.
+The state at all times $t_{M,N}$ is an equal superposition of $N$ coherent states of equal amplitude and with phases equal to the $N$-th roots of unity.
 We refer to these as ``$N$-kitten states''~\cite{tara1993production,tanas2003nonclassical}.

 Note that since rational numbers $M/N$ are dense in the reals, for any time $t$, the state is arbitrarily close to an $N$-kitten state, and thus the state is almost always described by an equal superposition of coherent states equally arranged around the circle of radius $\alpha_0$.
 While formally true, at early times when $N$ is large, the different coherent states are not distinguishable.
 The regime in which distinguishable kitten states emerge corresponds to a break down of the mean-field approximation, where the Wigner function begins to interfere with itself as it wraps in phase space.
 Figure \ref{kittenfigures} shows examples of the Wigner functions for $N$-kitten states with $N=$ 2, 9, 12, $M$ = 1, and $\alpha_0=6$.
 For $N=12$, the ``uncertainty bubble" of the coherent states are close to overlapping and are just barely distinguished.